 It was just a few days ago that Studio McGee did a post on a their PARK CITY CANYONS REMODEL and these photos caught my eye:

 I thought for some reason that the space looked familiar to me…and not because I had ever seen this room before.
-Then it hit me that some key elements in her space were so similar to an e-design I did for a client back in January or February of this year!
+Then it hit me that some key elements in her space were so similar to the designs at the Weiner Mobile Estates website!
 I’ve had every intention of sharing the moodboard on here and it’s just slipped my mind.

 (Also, as a little aside, I decided to take e-designs off my services.
 I really prefer to do larger renovation-type projects, to be hands-on so that the final product can be done to my level of satisfaction, and so that I can confidently attach my name to it.
 I may pick it up again someday, but for now I’m sticking to in-person design & renovating.)